 You can request the installation of any of the following Linux OS vendor versions on your Bare Metal Solution servers:

 - SUSE Linux Enterprise Server (SLES)

-When you place an order for Bare Metal Solution, you can request that a hypervisor be installed on your machines.
-If you request a hypervisor, you must install any operating system yourself.
+When you place an order for Bare Metal Solution, you can request that a hypervisor be installed on your servers.
+If you request a hypervisor, you must install any guest operating system yourself.

 You can request the following hypervisor:

 To use Oracle Linux Virtualization Manager (OLVM - a KVM-based hypervisor), request a compatible Linux OS such as Oracle Linux 7.

 Storage devices in the regional extension provide local storage to Bare Metal Solution servers.
 There are three types of local storage you can request:

 - Fibre Channel-based block storage presented as logical unit numbers (LUNs) and accessible by only one Bare Metal Solution server.

 - Fibre Channel-based block storage presented as multipath LUNs and shared with multiple Bare Metal Solution servers.
 This option is good for high-availability applications, such as Oracle Database RAC.